Inqnuam/serverless-aws-lambda/README.md

 It is also possible to passe port from the CLI with `--port` or `-p`.

 This will overwrite serverless.yml custom > serverless-aws-lambda > port value if it is set.
+for more options see [advanced configuration](#advanced-configuration).

 ### Invoke